 If you’re looking for a decent (as much as it can get) VPN free Australia service, you may want to consider CyberGhost: it offers a fully functional trial version that is great for desktop users who need a lightweight location masking solution (it has a restricted bandwidth quota).

 However, if you wish to use the software on devices other desktops, you’ll need to spend cash.
 While the paid version of CyberGhost is highly secure and robust, its server locations are concentrated in Europe as well as North America, so it can serve as a Netflix Australia VPN for those who want to access Netflix US or BBC iPlayer from Australia.

-Furthermore, it also has plenty of servers in Switzerland and Norway, countries that have excellent privacy laws, you can be certain that your online communication is completely secure from hackers if the need arises.
-CyberGhost also offers a free anonymous proxy server Australia if you want to quickly access a restricted webpage, and don’t want to subscribe to a dedicated VPN.
+Furthermore, it also has plenty of servers in Switzerland and Norway, countries that have excellent privacy laws; you can be sure that your online communication is completely secure from hackers if the need arises.
+CyberGhost also offers a free anonymous proxy server Australia if you want to access a restricted webpage quickly, and don’t want to subscribe to a dedicated VPN.

 All in all, CyberGhost is an excellent free Australian VPN, as well as a fully functional paid service in its own right.

 If you’re the type of person who connects to the internet through multiple gadgets simultaneously, VPN Unlimited, with its 5 parallel connection support, maybe the best VPN service Australia for you.

 The software is easy to set up, and using it isn’t much of a challenge either, thanks to a walk-through tutorial.
 The VPN provider logs only trivial usage details such as bandwidth usage and session duration and grants its users with unlimited bandwidth, so you can enjoy as much geo-locked streaming as you want without any concern about your privacy.